Published 20 June 2015. Updated 16 March 2026.

 Celebrate the Wins

-I know myself, I am a driven person.
-Hey to be finalising my sixth book speaks to that.
+I know myself; I am a driven person.
+Hey to be starting by eight book speaks to that.
 However, with your participants or mentees, recognise their wins.
 You may not perceive what they have just achieved as being wonderful, but look at it from their perspective and maybe what they have done is pretty great.
 I recently got a client to do his first newsletter.
 Now you might think “so what?” as perhaps you knock one out every week.
 However, for this person, he had been trying to get his first newsletter out for two years!
 When it landed in my inbox, I sent him a lovely little email saying how great it was and congratulating him on that achievement.
 It might be a little achievement, but all those little things add up, and if we keep the enthusiasm, motivation and positive attitude, then before we know it, they are achieving numerous big things.